DGHP/api/readme.md

 ---

 `GET` - `/districts`
-> Get all the dsitricts
+> Get all the dsitricts.
+No authrisation needed.

 ```json
 [